xsf3190/oracle-to-github-backup/README.md

 Schema export dump files containing row data are encrypted with a generated random password.

-The restore procedure imports grants, schema and Apex applications from GITHUB into a target ADB identified by DB LINK, keeping the last 30 imported schemas.
+The restore procedure imports grants, schema and Apex applications from GITHUB into a target ADB identified by DB LINK.

 Note that ORDS metadata exports must be manually imported since these are SQLPlus scripts.
 ADB does not support running external scripts from PLSQL.